[This post was updated January 2023]

 Being able to track the exact dollar spend of each visitor is super valuable.
 Imagine knowing – and this is a completely made-up example – that visitors from TripAdvisor tend to spend $500 per booking compared to $200 per visitors from Facebook?

 Every week, we at TourismTiger go through our Analytics statistics, analyzing them to improve all our campaigns.
+Are you ready to start doing the same?

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.